Students in lecture hall some with hands up

 • In Scotland, participation is a condition of the Scottish Funding Council’s funding for higher education providers.

-• In Wales, all Higher Education Funding Council for Wales[1] (HEFCW)-regulated, and HEFCW-funded providers are expected to participate in the NSS to ensure that the views of the diverse student body are represented, in line with their statutory responsibility to help safeguard against discrimination and promote equality, and the outcomes inform HEFCW’s regulatory responsibilities.
+• In Wales, all Commission for Tertiary Education and Research[1] (Medr)-regulated, and Medr-funded providers are expected to participate in the NSS to ensure that the views of the diverse student body are represented, in line with their statutory responsibility to help safeguard against discrimination and promote equality, and the outcomes inform Medr’s regulatory responsibilities.

 [1] From 1 April 2024, the Higher Education Funding Council for Wales (HEFCW) will be dissolved and a new Welsh government sponsored body called the Commission for Tertiary Education and Research will become operational and responsible for the strategy, funding and oversight of post-16 provision, including higher education, in Wales.
 This is likely to result in different requirements for participation in the NSS in future years, which will still incorporate current participants.